rethinkdb/docs/0-getting-started/install/osx.md

 # Compile from source #

-Building RethinkDB from source requires OS X 10.9 (Mavericks) or greater.
+Building RethinkDB from source requires OS X 10.9 (Maverick) or greater.
 [Xcode](https://developer.apple.com/xcode/) is required to build from source.

 ## Get the source code ##